This plugin allows existing GitHub repositories to be integrated as Gerrit projects.

 Hooks into the GitHub pull-request mechanism to automatically create a Change in Gerrit submitted for review.

-See https://gerrit-review.googlesource.com/Documentation/dev-buck.html for a reference on how to build Gerrit 2.10 (master branch) using BUCK.
+See https://gerrit-review.googlesource.com/Documentation/dev-bazel.html for a reference on how to build Gerrit using Bazel.

 In order to access GitHub API, we have used the lucamilanesio fork of Kohsuke API layer hosted on GitHub at https://github.com/lucamilanesio/github-api.